After Tooth Extraction Care

 Nausea & Vomiting

->

-> - A slight elevation of temperature immediately following surgery is not uncommon.
-If the temperature persists, notify the office: Anchorage Office Phone Number 907-562-9939.
+- A slight elevation of temperature immediately following surgery is not uncommon.
+If the temperature persists, notify the office: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939.

-> - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls which supported the tooth.
+- Occasionally, patients may feel hard projections in the mouth with their tongue.
+They are not roots; they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.

-> - If the corners of your mouth are stretched, they may dry out and crack.
+- If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in two to three days.

 - Stiffness (trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event that will resolve in time.
 Use warm moist heat packs to alleviate this.